Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../06-3.jpeg"><img src="/images/filler.png" data-src="../06-3.sm.jpeg" alt=""></a>
 </div>

-Because of complications and challenges with obtaining licensed hormone therapy, some trans people are forced to turn towards black market sources.
-This was especially true in the 90s, when the requirements for recognizing gender dysphoria were so much stricter.
-Even today it is quite common for people to turn to "DIY" HRT, purchasing the hormones from foreign pharmacies.
+Because of complications and challenges with obtaining licensed hormone therapy (or even outright bans), some trans people are forced to obtain medications from grey market sources.
+It is quite common for people to turn to "DIY" HRT, purchasing the hormones from foreign pharmacies.
 Guides exist all over the web to teach people how to self-medicate safely (there's even a subreddit for it).
 The downside is that this tends to take a lot more money (both because there is no health insurance involved, and because dealers mark up the price significantly), and is usually done through dark channels.

 <div class="matrix-row lightbox">
   <a href="../07-1.jpeg"><img src="/images/filler.png" data-src="../07-1.sm.jpeg" alt="Neo holds a book titled Simulacra and Simulation."></a>